justinschulz1998/9264c227-8d04-4a33-bbc7-df86ba0e9a5a/README.md

 * Where is the floating-point result returned?
 * Can you observe floating-point multiplication instructions (`mulss`)?

+#### c) Modularize:

+* Move the function implementation into a header-only-library and compile again!

 ---

 ### Task 4: Mixed Types